What is a Health & Safety policy?

 - achieving recognised Health & Safety standards such as OHSAS 18001

-The statement of intent should also set out how the policy is to be communicated.
+Furthermore, the statement of intent should also set out how the policy is to be communicated.

 Your policy will need reviewing within 12 months (at the very least) and if required revised.